 How do I enable Windows Sandbox?

-To enable Windows Sandbox extension in your system, just open the Windows Feature control panel, scroll down the list and then tick “Windows Sandbox”.
+To enable the Windows Sandbox extension in your system, just open the Windows Feature control panel, scroll down the list and then tick “Windows Sandbox”.

 If the option is grayed out, usually, you need to open your computer’s BIOS and enable hardware virtualization to support the Windows Sandbox.
 You check how you can do this at your computer manufacturer’s website.
 If you are already running similar virtualization systems such as VMWARE, Hyper-V or VirtualBox you should find BIOS changes are unnecessary and it will just be a matter of ticking the checkbox shown above.
 If you do not see the option for Windows Sandbox check you are not using the Windows Home version which doesn’t support this feature.